UniversalWishList/chrome-extension/README.md

 In `chrome://extensions` there is a reload button on the panel for this extension.
 Click it to reload the extension to match any changes made in this directory.

+## Set Up

+1. Follow the [instructions](https://github.com/UniversalWishList/wishlist#creating-an-api-key) in the wishlist repository to generate an API key.
+Save that API key somewhere safe.
+2. Open the extension window by clicking its icon.
+3. Click the **Settings** button.
+4. Paste your API key into the **API key** field and click **Save API Key**
+5. Paste the host address of the Wishlist application into the **Host address** field and click **Save Host Address**.
+    - This should look like `http://[IP address of the host computer]:3280`.

 ## Dev Notes

 - View the console log by opening the popup window, right clicking it and selecting **Inspect**.
 Then select the **Console** panel from the top.
 - If there's an error, an **Error** button will show up in `chrome://extensions`.
 If you click it you can see details about the errors.

 ## Sources

 - [Wishlist image logo, credits go to "cmintey/wishlist"](https://github.com/cmintey/wishlist/blob/main/src/lib/assets/logo.png)
 - [Hello World extension | Get started | Chrome for Developers](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world)
 - [Permissions | Chrome for Developers](https://developer.chrome.com/docs/extensions/reference/permissions-list)